 Authentic Italian Tiramisu Recipe

 This Tiramisu from Shilpi & Etienne of Between 2 Kitchens is a delicious taste-tester-approved recipe.
 It is also accessible and authentic.
 But, why, oh why should you try?
 What makes their recipe stand out from the near-infinite tiramisu recipes you can find online?
-Well, it’s the little things like the specific ingredient recommendations.
+Well, it’s the little things like the particular ingredient recommendations.
 And the particular instructions and little tips from a pro who’s been making tiramisu for years.
-And finally, it’s all those smiles dinner party guests always have after the first bite.
+And finally, it’s all those smiles their dinner party guests always have after the first bite.

 Visit Between 2 Kitchens for the recipe.

 Italian Almond Ricotta Cookies

 Angela of This Italian Kitchen brings us this almond ricotta cookies recipe.
 It’s a simple, fluffy, delicate almondy cookie.
 Yummy!
 But why ricotta?